BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/ModuleLiveViewButton.md

 # Live View Button

-* Tick this button to add all of the Module's controls to the Live view.
+Tick to add all of the *module* controls to Live View

-* Remove this tick to remove all of the Module's controls from the Live view.
+Untick to remove the *module* controls from Live View